AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 });
 ```

 Just because something is possible with JavaScript and HTML doesn't mean that it's a good idea 😉 (or that it's truly accessible for keyboard and screen reader users).
 You certainly *can* do this, but [it will take some work](https://benfrain.com/converting-divs-into-accessible-pseudo-buttons/) to ensure that it's truly accessible.
-And even then, you'll still get HTML validation warnings because you're trying to dress up a `<div>` as something that it's clearly not.
+And even then, you'll still get HTML validation warnings because you're trying to dress up a `<div>` as something that it isn't.

 Use buttons, anchors, and form inputs for interactive elements on your website.
 These semantic HTML elements already receive mouse and keyboard focus, have widespread browser support, and respond to user input both with the `Enter` key and with a traditional mouse click.
 They are meant to be used as buttons, links, checkboxes, and so on.